Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 ## Summary of learning
 * I now know how to use github (or atleast the basics)
-* I now can set up a rasberry pi, but I'm not too sure about actually using one
 * I understand the composition of the adders